-- Custom instrumentation
+Custom instrumentation for Ruby

 In order to find out what specific pieces of code are causing performance problems it's useful to add custom instrumentation to your application.
 This allows us to create better breakdowns of which code runs slowest and what type of action was the most time spent on.

-When you view saved samples of slow requests in AppSignal you'll be able
+When you view saved samples of slow requests in AppSignal you'll be able to see all the instrumentation your application uses internally.
+Template rendering, ActiveRecord queries and caching are instrumented and will be shown in the sample.

 That's already very useful, but wouldn't it be great if we could see measurements of specific pieces of code you suspect might influence your performance?
 Well, you can!